pavelone/fhirface/README.md

 env PREFIX=<dir-to-build> `npm bin`/grunt build
 ```

 After building you can copy build directory into your web server
 directory and open index.html file.

+## Service

+> All premium services from developers of Fhirbase projects
+> should be requested from Choice Hospital Systems (http://Choice-HS.com)

 ## Implementation details